-The objective of this our Seventh Recurrence Plot Symposium is to encourage the exchange of knowledge and new ideas among scientists working in scientific disciplines of time- and spatial-series analyses.
-Recurrence plots and their quantifications are general methods for visualizing and analyzing both linear and nonlinear time-series data.
+The objective of this Eighth Recurrence Plot Symposium is to encourage the exchange of knowledge and new ideas among scientists working in scientific disciplines of data analytics.
+Rapid advances in sensing, computing and communication technologies increasingly lead to the proliferation of “big” data.
+Recurrence plots and their quantifications are general methods for visualizing and analyzing complex-structured data for the new technological innovation and scientific discovery.
 After 30 years we continue to witness ongoing technical developments related to recurrence plots in both theoretical and practical domains.
-Some of these include: linkage of recurrence plots to network theory, inferences regarding directional couplings, identification of various spatio-temporal chaotic patterns, realization of tetherings across multiple scales of emergence, etc. Applications of recurrence plots are ever-expanding into such areas mathematics, neuroscience, physiology, psychology, weather and climate patterns, financial systems, and linguistics.
+Some of these include: linkage of recurrence plots to network theory, inferences regarding directional couplings, identification of various spatio-temporal chaotic patterns, realization of tetherings across multiple scales of emergence, etc. Applications of recurrence plots are ever-expanding into such areas like engineering, mathematics, neuroscience, physiology, psychology, weather and climate patterns, financial systems, and linguistics.
 This symposium will provide a unique forum to facilitate the correlation of recent theoretical developments in recurrence science with applications from various and diverse fields of inquiry.
 We welcome both theoretical and applied contributions that effectively implement recurrence plots, recurrence quantifications and their related methodologies.

 Organisational and scientific committee

 (Jiangsu University of Science and Technology, Zhenjian, China)

 Norbert Marwan (Potsdam Institute for Climate Impact Research)

 Tang Wenxian (Jiangsu University of Science and Technology, Zhenjian, China)